-Additionally, any agreements executed between the company and its directors (even if indirectly) are null and void if not previously authorised by the board of directors and ratified by the supervisory body.
-It is also noteworthy that the interested director may not vote on the resolution of the board of directors authorising the transaction between himself and the company.
-However, the law is not clear on whether the interested director may attend, without voting, the board of directors meeting during which such resolution is to be discussed and voted upon, risking the possibility of influencing the resolution.
+Also, any agreements executed between the company and its directors (even if indirectly) are null and void if not previously authorised by the board of directors and ratified by the supervisory body.
+Note that the interested director may not vote on the resolution of the board of directors authorising the transaction with the company.
+However, the law is not clear on whether the interested director may attend the board of directors meeting during which the resolution is to be discussed and voted upon, without voting, risking the possibility of influencing the resolution.